ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ##### 2.5.
 Optional: Install Legacy Bridge

-If you don't plan to migrate content _(ezxmltext and ezflow)_ directly to newer eZ Platform Field Types, you can optionally install Legacy Bridge and gradually handle code and subsequent content migration afterwards.
+If you don't plan to migrate content _(ezxmltext and ezflow)_ directly to newer eZ Platform Field Types, you can optionally install [Legacy bridge](legacy_bridge.md) and gradually handle code and subsequent content migration afterwards.
 For installation instructions see [here](https://github.com/ezsystems/LegacyBridge/blob/v2.1.5/INSTALL.md).

 !!! note